-Units issued and outstanding represent the capital of the Fund, with units in each series representing an equal and rateable share in the assets allocated to each series.
-The management fee rates are different for each of the series.
+Units issued and outstanding represent the capital of the Fund, with each unit representing an equal and rateable share in the assets allocated to the Fund.
 Please refer to Note 6 for discussion of management fee rates.
 The redeemable units are classified as financial liabilities and are measured at the redemption amounts.